-Appendix L. Copy of Invitation to Participant (Study Advertisement)
+Appendix M. Copy of Invitation to Participant (Study Advertisement)

 I am a doctoral learner under the direction of Dr. Jill Johnson at Grand Canyon University.
 I am conducting a research study.
 The study will explore how Black faculty and peers contribute to the academic success of Black graduates from Predominantly White institutions.